springdoc/springdoc-openapi-demos/docs/index.md

       <version>1.1.0</version>
    </dependency>
 ```
-*   For custom path of the OpenAPI documentation in Json format, add a custom springdoc property, in your spring-boot configuration file:
+*   This step is optional: For custom path of the OpenAPI documentation in Json format, add a custom springdoc property, in your spring-boot configuration file:

 ```properties
 # /api-docs endpoint custom path